Georgia

 What You Need to Know

-Georgia’s slide into authoritarianism includes unfair election practices, violent dispersals of protestors, attacks on and interference in independent media, and obstruction of the work of anti–corruption activists.
+Georgia’s slide into authoritarianism includes unfair election practices, violent dispersals of protestors, and attacks on and interference in independent media.

 Taming Culture in Georgia: Georgian Government Clamps Down on Freedom of Speech and Cultural Expression